 - Honey B’s Eatery: A fantastic cozy cafe freat for breakfast and a light lunch.

-- Tiffany’s Food & Spirits: Set in a historic hotel this is a liverly bar that serves fantastic pizza.
+- Tiffany’s Food & Spirits: Set in a historic hotel, this is a lively bar that serves fantastic pizza.

 - La Crepe Du Jour: A french creperie great for light fixes.

 - Wang’s Bistro: Fantastic Japanese restaurant with sushi and bento boxes.

 The Best Places to Stay in Frankenmuth

 I hope you enjoyed this guide on what to do in Frankenmuth!
 Hopefully, you found it useful.
 Here are a few relevant articles for more travel around Michigan.